Edmund J. and Louise W. Kahn Chair in History

 Crown and Clergy in Bourbon Peru: Regalism and Reform of the Catholic Church, 1708-1808.

-This is an archivally based book project that examines the influence of the Enlightenment and the emerging conflicts within the Catholic Church and between Church and State in the Spanish Atlantic Empire, focusing on the Viceroyalty of Peru.
-It examines the first major reform policies dealing with the Catholic Church in 1748 to the onset of the independence movements by 1808.
-It is in the research phase, with three trips to the Spanish and Peruvian archives within the past year.
+This is a book project based on archival research in Spain, Peru, and Italy that examines the influence of the Enlightenment and the emerging conflicts between Church and State in the Spanish Atlantic Empire, focusing on the Viceroyalty of Peru from the eighteenth century, until the onset of the independence movements by 1808.

 Awards, Fellowships, and Grants